Logo Hourrail

 A school… on rails

-Each day, we pulled out books, notebooks, or a learning app.
+Every day we took out the textbooks, notebooks, or an app.
 The goal?
-Stay on track with math and languages.
-For everything else, we counted on museums, exhibitions, people we met, and the landscapes around us—an alternative way to learn.
+Stay in the pool in math and languages.
+For the rest, we counted on museums, exhibitions, encounters, landscapes… Another way to learn.

-The setup?
-Two groups, one parent per group, and we’d switch each week.
-Strangely, it worked better than during COVID!
+Organization?
+Two groups, one parent per group, and we rotated each week.
+Surprisingly, it worked better than during Covid!

 On the way to Sweden!

-Before, our two older kids only read manga.
-This trip reconciled them with novels—thanks to an e-reader!
-Train rides became peaceful reading sessions.
+Before, our two older ones only read manga.
+This trip reconciled them with novels: thanks to the e‑reader!
+Train journeys became reading bubbles.

-With just one backpack per person, we chose carefully.
-Here’s what made the cut:
+With one bag per person, we chose the essentials.
+Here’s what we could find:

-• A storytelling device: Perfect for quiet moments.
+• A story machine: perfect for quiet times.

-• Skyjo, playing cards, toy cars: Always tucked in a corner of the bag.
+• Skyjo, cards, small cars: always in a corner of the bag.

-Whether you’re solo, in a couple, or with your family… train travel changes the way you explore: you feel the distance, you move through seasons, you soak in the scenery.
-Travel becomes an experience again—not just a destination.
+Whether you’re solo, in a couple, or with family… the train changes your way of traveling: you feel the miles, you cross seasons, you absorb the landscapes.
+The journey becomes an experience again, not just a destination.
+Our best advice if you want to try the adventure?
+Go for it!

-To follow Amélie and her family's adventures on the rails, visit their Instagram account @fiveontrack!
+To follow Amélie’s and her family's adventures on the rails, head to their Instagram account @fiveontrack !

 Related articles